rhempel/fixitinfirmware/posts/lets-be-innovative.rst

 make things better - what's missing sometimes is asking the right questions that drive change in the right direction.

-Let's have a look at why innovation is so hard to acheive in some business environments, and what we can do to turn things around.
-This is definitely not a list of "5 Easy Ways To Innovate" - it's more about taking stock of where your organization is today, and deciding on th first steps towards where you want it to be.
+Let's have a look at why innovation is so hard to achieve in some business environments, and what we can do to turn things around.
+This is definitely not a list of "5 Easy Ways To Innovate" - it's more about taking stock of where your organization is today, and deciding on the first steps towards where you want it to be.

 What is Innovation?
 -------------------